FCP-INDI/fcp-indi.github.io/docs/_sources/user/running.rst

 .. figure:: /_images/cloud_x2go.png

-Note: If X2Go does not work on your computer, you can also access the C-PAC GUI by adding the ``-X`` flag to the ssh command to enable X11 port forwarding (i.e., the ssh command would be ``ssh -X -i /path/to/pem/file ubuntu@<Public Domain Name>``).
+Note: If X2Go does not work on your computer, you can add the ``-X`` flag to the ssh command to enable X11 port forwarding (i.e., the ssh command would be ``ssh -X -i /path/to/pem/file ubuntu@<Public Domain Name>``).
 X11 port forwarding is very slow compared to X2Go, however, so it is recommended that you troubleshoot X2Go further before turning to this option.

 Uploading Data to Your Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^